quiltedhills/htfc3-kubejs_patches/README.md

 # Changelogs / differences from 1.6.2
 • Added gemstone washing!
 Gems may be worth processing for byproducts in mid- and late-game now.
 Feedback wanted! <br/>
 • Removed old Create Sifter loot tables for Gravel (those were very strong), replaced them with the sluicing loot tables <br/>
+• ^ Fluorite is no longer farmable with Quartzite Gravel.
+Please let us know if this wrecks late-game balancing too much! <br/>
 • Significantly increased gem drop rate for sluicing or sifting colored sand (0.1% -> 0.5%; 1% for yellow and brown sand) <br/>
-• Added Pyrite to the Rare Gems virtual vein for the Create Drilling Machine <br/>
+• Added Pyrite and Fluorite to the Rare Gems virtual vein for the Create Drilling Machine, removed Ruby due to being less useful <br/>
 • Increased drops from washing Andesite Rock Powder <br/>

 • Added crushing recipes for turning TFC ore blocks into ore pieces (those are normally not naturally obtainable aside from a specific IE excavator vein) <br/>